xt0fer/SolnZipRISC1/README.md

 ### To RECAP

-- 32 registers: 32-bits wide named x0 to x1F  (the x0 register is ALWAYS zero)
+- 16 registers: 32-bits wide named x0 to xF  (the x0 register is ALWAYS zero)
 - memory: 0x0000 - 0xFFFF (64K 32-bit words!! (or 256Kbytes))
+  - (this can be trivially changed)
-- memory is NOT dyte-addressable
+- memory is NOT byte-addressable
 - I/O: input/output (special registers)
-- instruction: 4 bytes, numbered 0, 1, 2, 3
+- all instruction: 4 bytes, numbered 0, 1, 2, 3
   - opcode, operand1, operand2, operand3
 - some instruction take one or two operands, some take three.